segasai/q3c/README.md

 Email: skoposov _AT_ cmu _DOT_ edu

-Idea and implementation by Sergey Koposov with help from Oleg Bartunov.

 Fresh versions of the software could be obtained here: https://github.com/segasai/q3c

 To read more about the Q3C indexing, you can check out the paper published in ADASS conference proceedings